madole/madole.github.io/source/_posts/2014-07-16-javascript-toolbox.markdown

 Your go to text editor.
 When you download it fresh, it won't feel like much but once you load it full of plugins that you can find at [Package Control](https://sublime.wbond.net/).
-It becomes a great tool for knocking up javascript.
+It becomes a great tool for knocking up Javascript.
 I'll do another post on my sublime 2 plugins later.

 [Sublime Text 2](http://www.sublimetext.com/)